Palau country brief

 Bilateral economic and trade relationship

-Australian exports to Palau in 2012 totalled $2.04 million (principally animal oils and fats and meat).
+Australia’s merchandise exports to Palau in 2012-13 totalled $2 million (principally animal oils and fats).

 Australians travelling to Palau are advised to consult the Smartraveller travel advice.